mikecamilleri/tilde/docs/0-general-requirements-and-architecture.md

 ### Internal Devices

-The _core_ may have _internal devices_.
+The _core_ may have internal _devices_ (not shown).
 These may include things such as a clock or metronome, network connection information, system diagnostic information (CPU, memory, etc.), and support for notifications.

 ### Current State